rockr-data/customer-churn-prediction-supervised-machine-learning/README.md

 The coding workflow for this project was developed with AI assistance for productivity, debugging support, code refinement, and troubleshooting.

-Problem framing, modelling choices, evaluation decisions, interpretation of results, and business recommendations were independently directed and validated by the author.

 ---